 Novartis

-Originally from Switzerland, Novartis has carved a niche for itself in the pharmaceutical sector, becoming one of the largest organizations over the decades.
-This company is credited with the development of several well-known drugs, particularly clozapine and letrozole.
+Originally from Switzerland, Novartis has carved a niche in the pharmaceutical sector, becoming one of the largest organizations over the decades.
+This company is credited with developing several well-known drugs, particularly clozapine and letrozole.

 The Novartis logo is an intriguing mix of traditional and modern.
 It uses a classic serif font in a deep blue color that evokes a sense of reliability and trust.
 In stark contrast to the font, an eye-catching visual element could be a flame or lighthouse accented by a central blue dot.
 This emblem represents the company’s unwavering desire for growth while maintaining a stable foundation.